MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest4.md

 - Open the Adminer interface again as you did in [quest 3](quest3.md).

-- In the Azure Portal, browse to the resource of type "Azure Cosmos DB for PostgreSQL Cluster" in your resource group; this resource represents your database cluster.
+- In the [Azure Portal (https://portal.azure.com)](https://portal.azure.com), browse to the resource of type "Azure Cosmos DB for PostgreSQL Cluster" in your resource group; this resource represents your database cluster.
 Copy the FQDN specified as "Coordinator name" to your clipboard and paste in the "host" field of your Adminer login page.

   ![](2024-01-17-19-01-15.png)